Mr. Men: Format

 Each book contains a title page, 16 to 18 text pages, and 15 to 17 colour illustrations drawn with a Magic Marker.
 Instead of being in a reduced font size, it curves down at the end where the name of the titular Mr. Men character is too long to fit on the cover horizontally.
-The typeface for the original Little Miss books from Little Miss Bossy to Little Miss Star is Univers, with the books from Little Miss Busy to Little Miss Somersault using Helvetica.
+The typeface for the original Little Miss books from Little Miss Bossy to Little Miss Contrary is Univers, with the books from Little Miss Busy to Little Miss Somersault using Helvetica.
 In the Mr. Men series, Mr. Brave to Mr. Cheerful use Helvetica.
 All the other books in the Mr. Men and Little Miss series use Optima.
 All of the Little Miss books also sometimes use Optima.
-The books are paperback with dimensions of 14 cm x 12.6 cm.
+The books are paperback with dimensions of 14 cm × 12.6 cm.
 If all the books of each series are put together in order, the words 'My Mr. Men library' or 'My Little Miss library' can be read across the spines and an illustration of Walter the Worm (Mr. Men) or a flower (Little Miss) can be seen.